gabrielelana/vim-markdown/README.md

 ## Why?
-I wanted a strong support for the Markdown flavour implemented by Github, I wanted a syntax highlight that would mirror the result I would find later on Github, I wanted a syntax highlight that would not break easily, I wanted a syntax highlight that I could rely on (aka rapid feedback), I wanted something more that a mere syntax highlight.
-The [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) unfortunately it's so loosely defined that there are *flavours* of Markdown that are subtly incompatible from each other, the [Markdown supported by Github](https://help.github.com/articles/github-flavored-markdown) is one of them.
+I wanted a strong support for the Markdown flavor implemented by Github, I wanted a syntax highlight that would mirror the result I would find later on Github, I wanted a syntax highlight that would not break easily, I wanted a syntax highlight that I could rely on (aka rapid feedback), I wanted something more that a mere syntax highlight.
+The [Markdown Syntax](http://daringfireball.net/projects/markdown/syntax) unfortunately it's so loosely defined that there are *flavors* of Markdown that are subtly incompatible from each other, the [Markdown supported by Github](https://help.github.com/articles/github-flavored-markdown) is one of them.

 ## Installation